Bre teaches different parts of flower

-The 2023 North Lake Tahoe Science Expo will be held at Incline High School from May 15-19 and in South Lake Tahoe at the South Lake Tahoe High School from April 17-21.
-Both Expos will be in partnership with local schools to increase science communication and literacy with local high school students and STEM education for local elementary students.
-The theme for the 2023 Science Expo is Life and Health Sciences that will following the themes: Inheritance and Adaptation, Organisms and Ecosystems, and Health and Nutrition.
+The 2024 North Lake Tahoe Science Expo will be held at Incline High School the week of May 20, 2024.
+The Science Expo is in partnership with local schools to increase science communication and literacy with local high school students and STEM education for local elementary students.
+The theme for the 2024 Science Expo is Physical Sciences that will include following the themes: Properties of Matter, Energy, and Forces and Motion.

-We are looking for volunteers at both Science Expos on the North and South shores of Lake Tahoe.
-As a volunteer, you do not need any prior science experience.
-All materials and supplies will be provided.
+We are always looking for volunteers to help us teach short science activities to local 3rd-5th grade students, you do not need any prior science experience to volunteer.
+All materials, training, and supplies will be provided.
 You can attend an advance training session or simply come a half-hour before the start of your shift to prepare to facilitate your science activity station.

 The annual Science Expo event is designed to increase student excitement and interest in science through interactive, hands-on activities, games and demonstrations.
 Every Science Expo includes hands-on science activities for upper elementary school students from the greater Lake Tahoe and Truckee Region.

-Student groups come for a two-hour session and interact with 30-40 hands-on science activities within the theme of Life and Health Science (2023), Physical Science (2024), and Earth and Space Science (2025).
+Student groups come for a two-hour session and interact with 30-40 hands-on science activities within the theme of Physical Science (2024), Earth and Space Science (2025), and Life and Health Science (2026).
 Themes are on a three-year rotation to ensure that local 3rd–5th grade students who come every year will experience different activities each year.
 The cost is $5 per student.

 Students from local school districts will attend during scheduled school visits.